cloudflare/cloudflare-docs/products/cache/src/content/how-to/configure-cache-status-code.md

 ### Syntax

-Provide a JSON object containing status codes and their corresponding ttls.
+Provide a JSON object containing status codes and their corresponding TTLs.
 Each key-value pair in the cache TTL by status page rule has the following syntax:

 - `status_code`: A string such as 200 or 500. `status_code` matches the exact status code from the origin web server.
 Valid status codes are between 100-599.
 - `status_code_range`: A "from-to" string, such as 200-299 or 400-599. `status_code_range` matches any status code from the origin web server within the specified range.